ClassiCube/ClassiCube/doc/hosting-webclient.md

-Hosting your own version of the ClassiCube webclient is relatively straightforward
+Hosting your own version of the ClassiCube webclient is relatively straightforward.

 ### Testing the webclient locally